EladJosef/Esp8266-developer-tool/README.md

 # Esp8266 Developer Tool

-Is a tool that help you develop code for esp8266
+`Esp8266 Developer Tool` Is an electron app that help you develop code for esp8266 Built to allow simple development for simple api applications for esp8266 or any other controller that can support wireless communication.

+*The app are follows the KISS principle (keep it simple, stupid)*

 # install